 Easter in Brazil: a deep dive into local consumption habits

-Sherlock Communications > Latest Posts > What We Do > Doing business in Latin America > Easter in Brazil: a deep dive into local consumption habits
+Sherlock Communications > Latest Posts > What is new in Latin America? > Easter in Brazil: a deep dive into local consumption habits

 Have you ever stopped to think about how consumption habits vary in each territory, even when it comes to a festive date which takes place all over the world?
 Doing so begs the question: is Easter in Brazil the same all over the country?